 and, subject as in this subsection provided, the provisions of this Part with respect to an application for a construction permit, with such modifications as the circumstances require, thereafter apply to the proposed deviation, change, or alteration.

-24(1) Notwithstanding any provision of The Municipal Act or of any other Act of the Legislature, no gas transmission line shall be constructed on, across, over, or under, a highway or within 100 feet thereof, or within 300 feet of a provincial trunk highway, as such highways are defined in The Highways and Transportation Act, without the written consent of the Minister responsible for highways.
+Notwithstanding any provision of The Municipal Act or of any other Act of the Legislature, no gas transmission line shall be constructed on, across, over, or under, a highway or within 100 feet thereof, or within 300 feet of a provincial trunk highway, as such highways are defined in The Transportation Infrastructure Act, without the written consent of the Minister responsible for highways.

 (a) by agreement with the owner of the land affected thereby, as provided in subsection 27(3); or

 A right of user, where it is granted by the owner of the land affected thereby, shall be in the form set forth in the Schedule or in such form as the minister may, by regulation, approve.

 An instrument granting a right of user executed by the owner of the land affected thereby in the form in the Schedule (whether or not other persons join therein as co-grantors),